Perceptrons (book): Analysis of the controversy

-It is most instructive to learn what Minsky and Papert themselves said in the 1970s as to what was the broader implications of their book.
+It is most instructive to learn what Minsky and Papert themselves said in the 1970s as to what were the broader implications of their book.

 On his website Harvey Cohen, a researcher at the MIT AI Labs 1974+, quotes Minsky and Papert in the 1971 Report of Project MAC, directed at funding agencies, on "Gamba networks": "Virtually nothing is known about the computational capabilities of this latter kind of machine.
 We believe that it can do little more than can a low order perceptron."
 In the preceding page Minsky and Papert make clear that "Gamba networks" are networks with hidden layers.

 Minsky has compared the book to the fictional book Necronomicon in H. P. Lovecraft's tales, a book known to many, but read only by a few.
 The authors talk in the expanded edition about the criticism of the book that started in the 1980s, with a new wave of research symbolized by the PDP book.

 How Perceptrons was explored first by one group of scientists to drive research in AI in one direction, and then later by a new group in another direction, has been the subject of a sociological study of scientific development.